-Any Alzheimer’s Special Care Unit must provide a prepared statement to anyone considering living there that explains the process for assessment, forms of care, treatments and related services that are suitable for people with dementia, as well as a breakdown of all costs.
-You’ll want to file this document in case there disputes later over care or prices.
+Alzheimer’s Special Care Units must provide a prepared statement to anyone considering living there that explains the process for assessment, forms of care, treatments and related services that are suitable for people with dementia.
+Additionally, a written breakdown of all costs will be given.
+You’ll want to file this document in case there are disputes later over care or prices.

 Every apartment or living unit must be at least 150 square feet for one person and 230 square feet for two people (excluding closets and bathrooms).
 The maximum number of people in a living unit is two, and they must consent to being roommates.
 Every living unit needs a toilet, sink, and shower or bathtub.

-All staff in an Alzheimer’s special care unit must receive eight hours of training per month in the first five months of hiring, on these subjects:
+All staff in an Alzheimer’s special care unit must receive eight hours of training per month in the first five months of hiring, on the following:

 – Facility policies